moonrepo/proto/docs/debugging.md

 ## Building

-To start, build a debug target with `cargo wasi build` or `cargo build --target wasm32-wasi`.
+To start, build a debug target with `cargo build --target wasm32-wasip1`.
 This will make it available at `target/wasm32-wasi/debug/<name>.wasm`.

 To execute the debug `.wasm` file within proto, we need to configure a `.prototools` file that points to our newly built file, for example: